-Articulation is the delineated process that awards college credit for certain courses completed elsewhere.
-The college will award college credit for specific CAGC training courses in partial fulfillment of program requirements leading to an Associate in Applied Science degree or certificate in Construction Management Technology.
-Official transcripts will be reviewed and transfer credit recommended by the appropriate academic division dean.
+Wake Tech will award equivalencies for specific CAGC courses in partial fulfillment of program requirements leading to an Associate in Applied Science degree, diploma, or certificate in Construction Management Technology.
+The college will award equivalencies after reviewing an official transcript from CAGC.

-CERTIFIED PROFESSIONAL SECRETARY® (CPS®) AND CERTIFIED ADMINISTRATIVE PROFESSIONAL® (CAP®) CREDENTIALS earned the CAP or CPS rating within the past six years.
-Additional credits in keyboarding, word processing, spreadsheets, databases, business presentations, and computer literacy may be earned at Wake Tech based on the successful completion of challenge exams in these skill areas
+CERTIFIED PROFESSIONAL SECRETARY® (CPS®) AND CERTIFIED ADMINISTRATIVE PROFESSIONAL® (CAP®) CREDENTIALS

+Students applying for entry into: Office Administration, Office Administration/Legal, Medical Office Administration, Business Administration, Business Administration, Business Administration/Human Resources Management, and Business Administration/Electronic Commerce will be granted credit for some courses upon proof of having earned the CAP or CPS rating within the past six years.
+Additional credits in keyboarding, word processing, spreadsheets, databases, business presentations, and computer literacy may be earned at Wake Tech based on the successful completion of challenge exams in these skill areas.